 7. Be Patient with the Process

 It takes time to figure out how to make air drying your hair work for you.
-Be patient with yourself while learning this skill.
+Be patient with yourself while learning this skill, starting from the initial wash.
 Also, be patient with the process of air drying.
 It does take a bit of work, but the results are worth it.
 The benefit of having healthier hair is awesome, too.
+You'll notice less breakage and more natural shine over time.

 These are 7 steps to help you make air drying your hair a success.
 Do you air dry your hair?
-What tips can you share?
+What tips can you share for the perfect finish?

 Feedback Junction